jenniferyen/Cryptographically-Secure-File-Transfer/README.md

 # Cryptographically-Secure-File-Transfer

 ## Running the program
 This application simulates communication between a client and server over a network.
+It supports multiple users on one server.
+However, the way I implemented the netsim/ package only records logs from any one client/server session at a time.

 Please run the following commands in order:
 1. python3 netsim/network.py -p './network/' -a 'CS' --clean
 	- Refer to docs.md for the netsim/ documentation.
+    - -p <path>
+    - -a <addresses (I used C and S for client and server)>
 2. python3 server.py
-	- The RSA password for the provided public/private key pair is 'password'.
+	- IMPORTANT: The RSA password for the provided public/private key pair is 'password'.
 3. python3 client.py -n -u <username> -p <password>
-	- Only add -n flag if you are a new user.
+	- -n indicates that you are a new user.
 Otherwise, leave it out.
+    - -u <username>
+    - -p <password>

 ## Commands